abhipath90/MCBTE/README.md

 ## Illustrative examples
 We provide input files in 'example_input_files' directory for selected example problems and instructions to run the code in serial, shared-memory parallel, and distributed-memory parallel modes.
 A brief description of the example problems is as follows.
+A more detailed README.txt is provided in each folder.

 * **1D_ballistic_transient:** Simulates ballistic heat transport in a 1D rod of length 3000 nm for a constant temperature gradient.
 Here phonon mean free path is much larger than the domain size.